2022 Cross Timbers Race Guide

 Runners and walkers are both welcome, as long as you can finish by the time limit.

-Entry fees are non-refundable, including in the case of inclement weather.
+Entry fees are non-refundable if the event is canceled, including in the case of inclement weather.

 This is a private event, so unregistered participants are not allowed.
 "Banditting" (as this action is referred to) is frowned upon in the running community and unfair to the runners who paid for the opportunity to participate.
 Race entry fees go for a lot more than water on a course, medals at the finish line, and a shirt in your race packet.
 It also exposes an event to serious liability risk.
 It stresses race resources that were calibrated for the sold-out number of participants and therefore can put other participants', the paid participants, health or safety at risk.
 Those who bandit any portion of the race may be banned from future events by The Active Joe.